Christmas is for the children – the children know this and start carefully putting together their desired selection of gifts long before Advent.

 This preoccupation with one's own wishes varies somewhat depending on the type: Sometimes it involves almost accountant-like planning, with lists in which information is neatly entered for the adults, so that the cult sneaker in the wrong color or from the wrong company is not under the gift table at Christmas.

-Little chaos makers make several wish lists, and parents are often asked, in a slightly panicked manner, for help in finding the last one, or they have to listen to them tell them that it will soon be replaced by wish list 8 because there are already a few things wrong on wish list 7.
+Little troublemakers make several wish lists, and their parents are often asked, slightly panicked, for help in finding the last one, or they have to listen to the fact that it will soon be replaced by wish list number 8 because quite a few things are no longer right on wish list number 7.

-The dreamy, gullible ones delight their parents with long stories describing trips on the new mountain bike, together with their parents, of course, with a well-behaved child and in perfect harmony.
+The dreamy, gullible children delight their parents with long stories describing excursions with the new mountain bike, together with the parents of course, with a well-behaved child and in perfect harmony.

-What kids usually think of a little too late is their own presents.
-And yet, children want to give gifts; they enjoy it.
-These little tacticians also know full well that only those who make a little effort themselves will receive generous presents next Christmas.
+What kids usually think about a little too late is their own gifts.
+Yet children want to give gifts; they enjoy doing so.
+These little strategists also know perfectly well that only those who put in a little effort themselves will receive plenty of presents next Christmas.

 When the first bewildered questions arise about what on earth to give Grandma and Grandpa, the hour of skillful adults has come: If you have the right program at hand, you can keep your children away from the computer or game console for longer periods without any coercion and encourage them to engage in creative activities instead.

-A little subtle pressure can be quite helpful.
-An example would be pointing out that Grandma would definitely be delighted with this or that perfume, but then her pocket money would be gone for what feels like an eternity.
+A little subtle pressure can actually be helpful.
+For example, you could mention that Grandma would surely love this or that perfume.
+But then her pocket money would be gone for what felt like forever.

-Older kids should now get some good suggestions for crafting things that really qualify as full-fledged gifts.
-These children already realize that a scribbled picture is no longer enough.
-These children can even make truly trendy gifts if you give them the right idea.
+Older kids should now be given some good suggestions for crafting things that can truly pass as proper gifts.
+These children already realize that a scribbled picture just won't cut it anymore.
+They can even create genuinely trendy gifts if you give them the right inspiration.

 Lotus candles are among the most popular gifts right now.
 Lotus candles are the kind that curl outwards like a flower as they burn.
 This creates a wondrous display, never entirely predictable, but always exceptionally attractive.

-The professionally crafted lotus candles are cast in a single piece, but a flower shape can also be deliberately designed, namely with a candle coated with several layers of wax.
-You can even make such a candle yourself with your children.
-All you have to do is pour wax scraps onto a marble board into sheets that are as flower-shaped as possible.
-Then, once they're warmed through and ready to be molded, place these sheets one after the other around a thick pillar candle.
-The sheets are then bent outward at the top like petals, and liquid wax can be poured between the layers to secure them.
+Professionally made lotus candles are poured in one piece, but a flower shape can also be intentionally designed, for example, on a candle that has a coating of several layers of wax.
+And you can even make such a candle yourself with your children.
+Simply pour leftover wax onto a marble slab to form flower-shaped sheets, then, while the wax is still warm and pliable, place these sheets one after the other around a thick pillar candle.
+Bend the top of the sheets outwards like petals, and pour liquid wax between the layers to secure them.

-Self-made candles make wonderful gifts for many people, namely those who don't really need anything at all—a candle isn't a gift that lasts forever; it's a gift that wears out.
+Homemade candles make wonderful gifts for many people, especially those who don't really need anything – a candle isn't a gift for eternity, it's meant to be used up.
 And candles don't always have to be poured.
 It's much more creative to model candles, and the results are often truly unique.

 For this, your children will need so-called modeling and cutting wax, which is sold in craft stores.
 This modeling wax has a very low melting point and can be easily kneaded or rolled out and then cut into appliqués when only slightly warmed.

-Your children can either mold (hopefully truly crazy) shaped candles, which is the option for all gift recipients with a sense of humor and a keen sense of creativity, or decorate finished candles with their own designs (the clay already adheres to a slightly warmed candle).
-These can be letters or other decorations, ornaments, and decorative lines, which is the option for grandmas who aren't so keen on crazy things.
+Your children can either mold (hopefully truly wacky) figure candles from modeling clay – this is the option for all gift recipients with a sense of humor and a strong sense of creativity – or decorate ready-made candles with their own designs (the modeling wax already adheres to a slightly pre-warmed candle).
+These can be letters or other decorations, ornaments, and decorative lines – this is the option for Grandma, who isn't so keen on the wacky stuff.

 02 Self-designed photo book

-The homemade gift can also be a photo book, which a teenager can create and give free rein to their imagination (and perhaps, along the way, learn about an area of computer graphics that is more important than the latest game).
+The self-designed gift could also be a photo book, in the design of which a teenager can fully express their imagination (and perhaps also learn about an area of computer graphics that is more important than the latest game).

 If a child shows an interest in photography and has their own pictures on a computer/phone that they can use, that's ideal, of course.
 If not, or if the selection of pictures isn't sufficient, perhaps you can help out: Really fun photo books for grandparents can be created from photos documenting family gatherings or trips together.